AdityaBansal-07/Fuzzie/README.md

 ## The Idea

 Traditional protocol fuzzers are powerful but annoying to use.
 You need to know the exact frame types, field offsets, mutation strategies — before you've even started testing.
-We wanted something where you could just say *"fuzz beacon frames on this router"* and have it work.
+We wanted something where you could just say *"fuzz beacon frames on this router"* or *"intern here: boss told me to fuzz test, pls help!"* and have it work.

 So we built a three-layer agent system: